Bonf6059/ISA-RandomPatches/README.md

 # Old updates

+06/05/2026
+- Removed patches to Epochs mod series by detvisor and moved to a separeted mod

 13/03/2026
 - Removed fuel requirements from the mod "Camping Tents"
 - Changed materials required to build luggages from the mod "Camping Tents", they accept any fabric not just cloth